deton57/oke-labs/oke-rancher/vm.md

 3. CIDR BLOCK - you can choose every private subnet you with.
 example: "10.0.0.0/16"
 * Make sure it's not overlapping with other subnets you have
-4. Click on Create VCN button on the buttom.
+4. Click on Create VCN button on the bottom.

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/create-vcn2.PNG)